GSA/digitalgov.gov/content/news/2015/10/2015-10-21-the-white-house-back-to-the-future-day-and-the-road-to-innovation.md

 kicker: "Innovation"
 date: 2015-10-21 9:47:15 -0400
 title: The White House, Back To The Future Day, and the Road to Innovation
-summary: ' Well, it&#8217;s here: October 21, 2015.
-While Marty McFly (Michael J. Fox) and Doc Brown (Christopher Lloyd) got to experience flying cars in 1989&#8217;s part two of the Back to the Future trilogy, we, on the other hand, are not quite there&mdash;yet!
-As the White House'
+summary: 'The White House is marking Back to the Future Day with a series of conversations with innovators across the country.
+Follow along here.'
 authors:
   - toni-bonitto
 topics: